About self-service copying

 Please check our charges page for full details of current charges for all types of copying.

-- Personal visitors to Oxfordshire History Centre may take digital photographs of our resources, download copies onto a memory stick, or email copies to themselves.
+- Visitors to Oxfordshire History Centre may take digital photographs of our resources.

 - Visitors must be authorised before they start any copying, by purchasing a permit from the Searchroom staff desk.
-There is a daily or weekly charge for a permit.
+There is a daily or multi-visit charge for a permit for any photography

 - All copying must follow copyright and preservation guidelines.